architdeepak/Local-LLAMA-Chat-RAG-App/README.md

 ```

 # Step 7:
-The app should popup in your desktop.
+The GUI should popup in your desktop.
 Enjoy chatting with Llama!

 <img width="444" alt="image" src="https://github.com/user-attachments/assets/ec432c2f-977f-4355-94c1-cc2def292ce2">

 # Step 8:
-To use the RAG capability, navigate to the upload tab on the app and upload your file.
+To use the RAG capability, navigate to the upload tab on the GUI and upload your file.
 You can now chat with Llama about your uploaded content.

 <img width="430" alt="image" src="https://github.com/user-attachments/assets/ef92399b-1246-4f7a-a0d6-622ad5b54d37">